Australia makes its first call to the Tokyo Games with 7 NBA

 The group stage

 The 12 participating teams are divided into 3 groups (A, B, and C) of 4 teams each.
-This stage of the competition is played in a free-to-all format, with each team playing against all the other teams in their group (3 matches per team total).
+This stage of the competition is played free-of-charge for everyone, with each team playing against all the other teams in its group (a total of 3 matches per team).

 The teams that occupy the first and second places in each group and the third in the group stage qualify for the final stage.
 The remaining four teams no longer participate in the competition.